oshbocker/snocast/README.md

 # Snocast
 This repository contains code to download data and train a model to predict snow water equivalent (SWE) values for 1 km^2 grids in the Western United States.
 It also contains code to use the trained model to make near real-time predictions for SWE.

 This code is designed to run using Google Colab with Google Drive as a backend for storing data.
-The Google Colab notebooks in this repo assume that the directory structure below stems from a root of `/content/drive/MyDrive/snocast` and files are accessed from a Google Colab notebook after the google drive has been mounted.
+The Google Colab notebooks in this repo assume that the directory structure below stems from a root of `/content/drive/MyDrive/snocast` and files are accessed from a Google Colab notebook after the Google Drive has been mounted.

 ```python
 from google.colab import drive